‘Teen Mom’ Mackenzie McKee Shows Off Her Abs In Crop Top And Shorts

 Teen Mom star Mackenzie McKee inspired her 991,000 Instagram followers with her recent post.
 The celebrity showed off her enviable abs as she posed in workout gear.
 In the caption, Mackenzie talked about free will and how her relationship with God has helped her throughout life to deal with those things which are out of her control.

-The snap showed Mackenzie seated on a bricked porch.
-Her legs rested on the step below and her hands were behind her head.
+The snap showed Mackenzie seated on a bricked porch as her legs rested on the step below and her hands were behind her head.
 The pose meant that her fine figure and toned abs were on display.

-She wore a turquoise crop top that showed off just a hint of sideboob.
-This item was paired with fitted black shorts and white Fila runners.
+She wore a turquoise crop top that showed off just a hint of sideboob and it was paired with fitted black shorts and white Fila runners.

-Mackenzie appeared to be wearing black mascara, eyeliner, and potentially some eyelash extensions.
+Mackenzie appeared to be wearing black mascara, eyeliner, and possibly some eyelash extensions.
 Her eyes were further highlighted with pale shades of eyeshadow.
 On her lips, she seemed to have selected a pale shade of pink lipstick.

 The TV star’s long blond locks were pulled up high on her head in a ponytail.
 It appeared crimped, likely a result of the braids that she was seen wearing in an earlier Instagram update.
 Tendrils of her hair cascaded over her shoulders in the captivating shot.